grafana/mimir/docs/sources/blocks-storage/querier.md

     # CLI flag: -blocks-storage.tsdb.retention-period
     [retention_period: <duration> | default = 24h]

-    # How frequently the TSDB blocks are scanned and new ones are shipped to the
+    # [advanced] How frequently the TSDB blocks are scanned and new ones are
-    # storage.
+    # shipped to the storage.
 0 means shipping is disabled.
     # CLI flag: -blocks-storage.tsdb.ship-interval
     [ship_interval: <duration> | default = 1m]

-    # Maximum number of tenants concurrently shipping blocks to the storage.
+    # [advanced] Maximum number of tenants concurrently shipping blocks to the
+    # storage.
     # CLI flag: -blocks-storage.tsdb.ship-concurrency
     [ship_concurrency: <int> | default = 10]

-    # How frequently ingesters try to compact TSDB head.
-Block is only created
+    # [advanced] How frequently ingesters try to compact TSDB head.
+Block is
-    # if data covers smallest block range.
-Must be greater than 0 and max 5
+    # only created if data covers smallest block range.
+Must be greater than 0
-    # minutes.
+    # and max 5 minutes.
     # CLI flag: -blocks-storage.tsdb.head-compaction-interval
     [head_compaction_interval: <duration> | default = 1m]

-    # Maximum number of tenants concurrently compacting TSDB head into a new
+    # [advanced] Maximum number of tenants concurrently compacting TSDB head
-    # block
+    # into a new block
     # CLI flag: -blocks-storage.tsdb.head-compaction-concurrency
     [head_compaction_concurrency: <int> | default = 5]

-    # If TSDB head is idle for this duration, it is compacted.
-Note that up to
+    # [advanced] If TSDB head is idle for this duration, it is compacted.
+Note
-    # 25% jitter is added to the value to avoid ingesters compacting
+    # that up to 25% jitter is added to the value to avoid ingesters compacting
     # concurrently.
 0 means disabled.
     # CLI flag: -blocks-storage.tsdb.head-compaction-idle-timeout
     [head_compaction_idle_timeout: <duration> | default = 1h]

-    # The write buffer size used by the head chunks mapper.
-Lower values reduce
+    # [advanced] The write buffer size used by the head chunks mapper.
+Lower
-    # memory utilisation on clusters with a large number of tenants at the cost
+    # values reduce memory utilisation on clusters with a large number of
-    # of increased disk I/O operations.
+    # tenants at the cost of increased disk I/O operations.
     # CLI flag: -blocks-storage.tsdb.head-chunks-write-buffer-size-bytes
     [head_chunks_write_buffer_size_bytes: <int> | default = 4194304]